 A query is an expression in the Logging query language.
 It is used in the Logs Explorer and the Logging API to select log entries, such as those from a particular VM instance or those arriving in a particular time period with a particular severity level.

 All logs, including audit logs, platform logs, and user logs, are sent to the Cloud Logging API where they pass through the Logs Router.
 The Logs Router checks each log entry against existing rules to determine which log entries to ingest (store), which log entries to include in exports, and which log entries to discard.

 Exporting logs using sinks

 You export logs by configuring log sinks, which then continue to export log entries as they arrive in Logging.
-A sink includes a destination and a query that selects the log entries to export.
+A sink includes a destination and a filter that selects the log entries to export.

-Most logs can be read by any member with the Cloud IAM Viewer role.
-To read Data Access audit logs or Access Transparency logs, the member requires either the Cloud IAM Owner role or a custom role with special permissions.
+Most logs can be read by any member with the IAM Viewer role.
+To read Data Access audit logs or Access Transparency logs, the member requires either the IAM Owner role or a custom role with special permissions.

-For more information, see Access control.
+For more information on required permissions, see Access control.